sysrel/PROMPT/PROMPT_examples/function_modeling/returnOnly/README.txt

-Example about Function models, returnonly f2
+Example about Function models, modeling functions as side-effect free and symbolizing only the return value

 How to run:
 $ ./run.sh foo.bc 2>&1 | tee o.txt